AIDC-AI/Marco-o1/README.md

 <!-- This is our initial version, and we will continue to update and enhance the model's reasoning capabilities. -->

-1. [Coming Soon] 🏃 **Reward Models:** We are working on training reward models, including Outcome Reward Modeling (ORM) and Process Reward Modeling (PRM), to provide a more accurate reward signal for MCTS.
-A more precise reward function will help reduce randomness in tree search results and improve overall performance.

-2. [Coming Soon] 🏃 **Reinforcement Learning:** We are conducting reinforcement learning training to develop better reasoning models.
-By utilizing RL techniques, we aim to refine the model's decision-making processes and further enhance its problem-solving abilities.
+- [Coming Soon] 🏃 **Marco-o1 ???:** We are working on training a more powerful reinforcement learning-based model.
+The new model will provide better support for agents, with enhanced planning capabilities, task decomposition abilities, and function call capabilities.

+- [Coming Soon] 🏃 **Marco-o1 ???:** We are working on training a more efficient reasoning model that can actively skip serveral steps in the reasoning process while maintaining performance, thereby improving reasoning efficiency.
+Notably, this does not require significant changes to the original model,user ca control the model's reasoning granularity.

+- [2025/05/15] 🔥 Our paper **[《Marco-o1 v2: Towards Widening The Distillation Bottleneck for Reasoning Models》](https://arxiv.org/abs/2503.01461)** has been accepted to the main conference of ACL 2025.

+- [2025/02/14] 🔥 We released **[Marco-o1 v2]()**.
+This version entirely relies on self-built data and has undergone DPO.
+It has been optimized more comprehensively for mathematical problem-solving、planning and instruction-following capabilities. 🍬 This time, our model's ability in counting letters is quite impressive! 😁

-- [2024/11/13] 🔥 We released **Marco-o1**.
+- [2024/11/13] 🔥 We released **[Marco-o1 v1]()**.
 This initial release includes our reasoning model, optimized for complex problem-solving and versatile applications across various domains.

 ## 🔔 Introduction

+### Marco-o1 v1

 OpenAI recently introduced the groundbreaking o1 model, renowned for its exceptional reasoning capabilities.
 This model has demonstrated outstanding performance on platforms such as AIME and CodeForces, surpassing other leading models.
 Inspired by this success, we aimed to push the boundaries of LLMs even further, enhancing their reasoning abilities to tackle complex, real-world challenges.